mahmoud/sedimental/entries/esp.md

 [samp_prereqs]: http://player.oreilly.com/videos/9781491943755?toc_id=239871
 [samp_es]: http://player.oreilly.com/videos/9781491943755?toc_id=239872

 Yes, it is a lot.
-I could never pass on an opportunity to give a comprehensive treatment.
-I'll save the whole motivation and process essay for later.
+I never pass on an opportunity to give a comprehensive treatment, but I'll save the whole motivation and process essay for later.
 For now, keep in mind that most segments are under 20 minutes, and the longest, *Profiling and Performance*, is only 45 minutes — shorter than most orgs' tech talks.
 It's all compact and